Quick Tips File

 rcp -r * stuck@apptest9:/u01/stuck/

-- How to do a search and replace in
+- How to do a search and

-:%s,[string to
+:%s,[string

-replace], [replacing string], g
+to replace], [replacing string], g

 example: :%s,oracle,stuck,gc {would replace oracle with stuck}